rust-osdev/homepage/content/showcase/hermit/index.md

 ### Example Project

-To give you an example on how to build an RustyHermit application, lets create a new cargo project:
+To give you an example on how to build an Hermit application, lets create a new cargo project:

 ```sh
 cargo new hello_world
 cd hello_world
 ```

-RustyHermit currently requires the nightly versions of the Rust toolchain.
+Hermit currently requires the nightly versions of the Rust toolchain.
 To simplify the workflow, we recommend to create the configuration _rust-toolchain_ as follows to define the required components and to tested version of nightly compiler: